 All I had to do was make space and time to sit alone, quietly with myself.
 Everyday.

 Inspiration always came to me in this beautiful space of silence like secret whispers from my soul.

 I filled my days with wonderful clients who I loved to help and support.

 Work that didn’t feel like work.
 A business that nourished me.

 I experienced more passion, purpose and felt more powerful.
 Everyday.

 I spent time learning new skills that called out to me.
 I enjoyed that amazing feeling of my soul growing and developing.
 I read books.
 Everyday.

 I started to remember and believe that I deserved to feel inner and peace and happiness.
 Everyday.

-I decided I deserved to make time for people, places and activities that made me feel alive, joy and energised.
-Not just on the weekend, but everyday.
+I decided I deserved to make time for people, places and activities that made me feel alive, joyful and energised.
+Not just on the weekend, but every day.